 Spread risk is the term used to describe the risk of adverse price movements arising because of changes in the market’s perception of the borrower’s ability to repay the bond.
 This is because, if this risk materialises, the adverse change in the bond price alters the bond’s credit spread.
 As well as the market’s perception of the issuer’s creditworthiness, changes in credit spreads can materialise due to other factors such as reduced liquidity.

 It is important to highlight that these secondary risks can only materialise where the insurer sells the bond at a loss prior to maturity.
 If the insurer holds the bond to maturity or until its value increases, it is only exposed to default risk.
+This is due to the reversal of unrealised losses in the bond portfolio up to the par value at their maturity.

 Solvency II treatment of corporate bonds